blindaa121/iType/README.md

 # Implementation Timeline

 Day 1: Map out skelenton of the code, research any documentation on how to implement sound, pick out color scheme/theme.
-What do I want this game to look like?

-Day 2: Begin the gameplay functionality and logic, as well as any light styling to get a better visual of the gamee.
+Day 2: Begin the gameplay functionality and logic, as well as any light styling to get a better visual of the game.

 Day 3: Research different API's to fetch words or quotes and implement them into the code.
 Finalize visuals, stylings, and sounds.